code-lts/jquery-fullscreen-plugin/README.md

 This jQuery plugin provides a simple to use mechanism to control the new fullscreen mode of modern browsers.
-Currently only newer Webkit-based browsers (Like Chrome) and Firefox provide this new fullscreen feature.
+Currently only newer Webkit-based browsers (Like Chrome and Safari), Firefox and IE11+ provide this new fullscreen feature.

 Usage